Friday, August 31, 2012

 Daniel Mackler and Barbara Rogers came up in a very interesting conversation

 Sylvie: Yes I read it... the issues between him and his mother are understandable, because his mother had not made her discoveries until he was an adult, so he was affected by his own childhood like the rest of us, but that does not take away from the discoveries Alice made later on and the great books she left for us to help us resolve our own repression.
-If you have read all of her books, she shares her pain of not having been able to be there for her son when he was little and she apologizes to him, and hopefully one day he can resolve his own repression and be free, if he has not done already.
+If you have read all of her books, you will see that she shares her pain of not being able to be there for her son when he was little, and she apologizes to him.
+Hopefully, one day he can resolve his own repression and be free, if he has not already.

-I think he did a good job on the preface to his mother’s French edition book “L’essentiel d’Alice Miller” but I still felt a little bit of residue left of unresolved feelings between him and his mother, but his unresolved feelings are between him and his mother and have nothing to do with us, but between them, our issues are with our own parents.
+I think he did a good job on the preface to his mother’s French edition book “L’essentiel d’Alice Miller,” but I still felt a little bit of residue left of unresolved feelings between him and his mother.
+Still, his unresolved feelings are between him and his mother and have nothing to do with us, but between them, our issues are with our own parents.

-Alice has never hurt us in any way, but DM and others like him are hurting the public by creating a smoke screen to hide the truth and facts from themselves and others, like Sigmund Freud and others did with their crazy theories to protect parents and hide behind so they did not have to face and feel their own painful truths.
+Alice has never hurt us in any way.
+Still, Daniel Mackler and others like him are hurting the public by creating a smoke screen to hide the truth and facts from themselves and others, like Sigmund Freud, did with their crazy theories to protect parents and hide behind, so they did not have to face and feel their own painful truths.

-Our issues are with our parents not with Alice.
-Alice was a human being like the rest of us and made mistakes in her personal life like we all have, but she was an honest and a sincere woman that focused on facts.
+Our issues are with our parents, not with Alice.
+Alice was a human being like the rest of us and made mistakes in her personal life, like we all have, but she was an honest and sincere woman who focused on facts.
 Have you read the Preface to the Revised Edition of 1997 of the Book “Breaking Down the Wall of Silence”

 P: No, I hadn't read that.
 Thanks a lot for sharing it.

-Sylvie: From this preface is where DM takes her words out of context and twists her words to attack Alice Miller in his critique of Alice Miller, he is a total psychopath.
+Sylvie: From this preface, Daniel Mackler takes Alice Miller's words out of context and twists them to attack her in his critique of her work; he is a total psychopath.
 His limitations are so much bigger than Alice Miller’s, and I don’t think in his lifetime he will ever come close to the depths of Alice Miller.

-Alice Miller's behavior was not abusive at all to her daughter.
+Alice Miller's behavior was not abusive towards her daughter.
 But I think Daniel was being extremely abusive to Alice Miller with his character assassination of her.
-Her daughter was not just a gift to Alice Miller for being the trigger of her awakening, but a gift to all of us also, because without her daughter she probably would never have written her books the way she did and I would still be living in isolation or dead, I don’t think I could have lived with my feelings and perceptions all alone much longer without her books and for that I am very grateful her daughter was born.
+Her daughter was not just a gift to Alice Miller for being the catalyst of her awakening, but a gift to all of us as well, because without her daughter, she probably would never have written her books in the way she did.
+I would still be living in isolation or dead.
+I don’t think I could have lived with my feelings and perceptions all alone much longer without her books, and for that, I am very grateful that her daughter was born.

 Sylvie: Exactly!
 I could not have said it better myself.
-For that Barbara Rogers if she is "lost in a fog of admiration" is not Alice's fault that she lost herself admiring Alice Miller, but the reality is, she did not lose herself, because she has never found herself, once we truly find ourselves we can never lose ourselves again, the little girl she once was still lost in the fog of admiration with her own mother now transferred into a substitute figure, Alice Miller.
+For that, Barbara Rogers, if she is "lost in a fog of admiration," is not Alice's fault that she lost herself admiring Alice Miller.
+Still, the reality is, she did not lose herself because she has never found herself.
+Once we truly see ourselves, we can never lose ourselves again.
+The little girl she once was was still lost in the fog of admiration with her own mother, now transferred into a substitute figure, Alice Miller.

 It’s her problem if she is still a lost little girl and loses herself in admiration over others, she is another malignant narcissist that has memorized good knowledge hijacked from Alice, but has not experienced it at a personal level and now is trying to cast herself in the role of parent figure over others and misuses this good knowledge to manipulate and use others to distract herself, so she does not have to face and feel the repressed excruciating emotions of the child she once was; reenacting her childhood drama all over again with the people she is trying to help, but now she playing the role of her mother and the people she is trying to help, playing the role of the child she and they once were and they all remain lost in a maze with no way out, staying prisoners of childhood for eternity.